danirus/django-comments-xtd/docs/tutorial.rst

 Markdown
 ========

-In versions prior to 1.8 django-comments-xtd required the installation of django-markup as a dependency, and provided a specific template filter, ``render_markup_comment``, to render comment's content in the markup language the user selected.
+In versions prior to 1.8 django-comments-xtd required the installation of django-markup as a dependency.
+It also provided a specific template filter, ``render_markup_comment``, to render comment's content in the markup language the user selected.

-As of version 1.8 django-comments-xtd does not require the installation of any additional application to parser comments' content.
-It is up to the developer to take such decision and choose the markup language and interpreter it better suits their project.
+As of version 1.8 the backend side of the application does not require the installation of any additional package to parser comments' content, and does not provide the ``render_markup_comment`` filter anymore.
+However, in the client side, the JavaScript plugin uses Markdown by default to render comments' content.
+In the plan for the future remains the need to develop the JavaScript plugin further to support a better build process and more markup languages.

-The content of the comment is presented by default in plain text, but it is easily customizable by overriding the template ``includes/django_comments_xtd/render_comment.html``.
+As for the backend side, comment's content is presented by default in plain text, but it is easily customizable by overriding the template ``includes/django_comments_xtd/render_comment.html``.

-In this section we will send a Markdown formatted comment, and once published we will install support for Markdown, with `django-markdown2 <https://pypi.python.org/pypi/django-markdown2>`_, and we override the template mentioned above, so that comments are interpreted as Markdown by default.
+In this section we will send a Markdown formatted comment, and once published we will install support for Markdown, with `django-markdown2 <https://pypi.python.org/pypi/django-markdown2>`_.
+We'll then override the template mentioned above so that comments are interpreted as Markdown.

 Send a comment formatted in Markdown, as the one in the following image.